papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 It is the only way to move forward.

-And moving forward is the biggest victory when hitting a wall 🥇
+And moving forward is the biggest victory when hitting a wall on a task 🥇